maveniverse/mima/README.md

 Resolver API available as transitive dependency as well.
 Next, pick one or more non-conflicting [runtime](runtime/) artifact (make it `runtime` scope in project) that will provide implementation(s) at runtime.

-"Non-conflicting runtime" means,  you should have only one "embedded-*" and only one "standalone-*" prefixed runtime artifact coexisting at classpath, at any time.
+"Non-conflicting runtime" means,  you should have only one `embedded-` and only one `standalone-` prefixed runtime artifact coexisting at classpath, at any time.

-Furthermore, as Resolver uses [SLF4J](https://www.slf4j.org/) for logging, it is your responsibility is to provide a "backend" for logging facade, as MIMA does not pull in any by default, the choice is left at users of MIMA.
+Furthermore, as Resolver uses [SLF4J](https://www.slf4j.org/) for logging, it is your responsibility is to provide a "backend" for logging facade, as MIMA does not pull in any by default.

 Complete example of using MIMA in some project intended to be used standalone only: